Suggested Mountain Biking Itineraries

 Hobart (1-3 days)

 So you're sitting in Hobart with a mountain bike in a bag beside you, and you want to know where to go?
-You have to put the Maydena Bike Park near the top of your list, and if you have access to a car seriously consider putting in a long day (4 hours drive each way) or an overnighter and get to Derby - it really is that good, but before you head anywhere, look up: you have to head up Mt Wellington and ride the North South Track, it is the iconic ride in the south of the State, and you can have a bit of a play in the Glenorchy MTB Park where the North South trail conveniently ends.
+You have to put the Maydena Bike Park near the top of your list, and if you have access to a car seriously consider putting in a long day (4 hours drive each way) or an overnighter and get to Derby and the St Helens Trails - They really are that good, but before you head anywhere, look up: you have to head up Mt Wellington and ride the North South Track, it is the iconic ride in the south of the State, and you can have a bit of a play in the Glenorchy MTB Park where the North South trail conveniently ends.
 Ideally you'll find someone who will shuttle you up to the Springs (or even better the top of Mt Wellington) and then head down from there, but don't worry if that's not an option, The North South track is bi-directional so you can ride up it and then enjoy the run back down or you can head to the Springs via Waterworks Reserve and trails from there.

 The other main trail network to try and get to is the Meehan Ranges which you'll pass on your way in from the airport.
 The Meehan has a network of locally and professionally built trails and now has a great jump and skills park at the main entrance.